-At 48 years old, I was earnestly trying to put myself through school—keyword “trying.”
+At 48 years old, I was earnestly trying to put myself through school.
+Keyword: trying.
 My initial gung-ho spirit was suddenly cut short during my third semester when my English professor returned one of my writing assignments.
-The piece was smeared in red ink and included a note at the very end reading, “You should not be pursuing your undergraduate degree until you learn how to read and write.”
+The piece was smeared in red ink and included a note at the very end which read, “You should not be pursuing your undergraduate degree until you learn how to read and write.”

 Little did I know that there was a different plan for my life, and that became clear when the most wonderful people were sent to my aid…

-One thing led to another, and a couple hours later we were still sitting there—and I was soaking up his words of wisdom.
+One thing led to another, and a couple of hours later we were still sitting there… I was soaking up his words of wisdom.
 With a quick look at his wife, Jean, he asked if I might have more time to continue our collaborative work at his home.

 From that day forward, Clarence Sickle tutored me every Saturday for two, full semesters.
 Jean’s equal hospitality and encouragement helped me complete my undergraduate work (with honors!).
 I later went on to receive my master’s with honors as well.
 Had it not been for the support and kindness of Clarence and Jean Sickles, I would have foolishly squandered my talents and closed so many doors of opportunity.

 I can easily, and fondly, recall many occasions when I sat, studying, with the Sickles.
 I would often thank them for their generosity, only to hear them reply: “No, Saffron, thank you… for allowing us to share [this] with you.”
 Not much to my surprise, Clarence, now 92, and Jean, now 88, are still on top of the world.
 They are living out their dreams in a retirement community that they built themselves in 1953.